Gakkilovemath/book/README.md

 The directory "non-grouped" has the data file in a format where the observation times are non-unique and where the ties at observation are computed by the program.
-The directory "grouped" has the data file in a format where the observation times are unique and where the number of observation of a certain type are given at each observation.
-Not the different structure of the input file!
-The rbootstrap directory has the input format in the "ungrouped style"."
+The directory "grouped" has the data file in a format where the observation times are unique and where the number of observations of a certain type are given at each observation.
+Note the different structures of the input files in the grouped and non-grouped directories!
+The rbootstrap directory has the input format in the "ungrouped style".
 For more information on the present examples, see Rscripts.pdf.

 In copying the files from the site, one should push the button "raw" above the file in GitHub,